Skip to content

 Trigger: Recurrence (Daily)

-Action 1: SharePoint - Get file content (AgentInventory.csv)
+Action 1: SharePoint - Get file content (AgentInventory.xlsx)

 Action 3: Filter array (incomplete metadata)

-Alternative approach using Dataverse: - Run PowerShell script daily to populate Dataverse table with inventory data - Power Automate flow queries Dataverse table instead of API - See PowerShell Setup playbook Script 1 for Dataverse population logic
+For tenants standardizing on Dataverse-backed governance: - Run the PowerShell script daily to populate a Dataverse table with inventory data - The Power Automate flow queries the Dataverse table instead of the connector - See PowerShell Setup Script 1 for the population pattern

 Issue 4: Orphaned Agent Detection Script Returns Empty Results